ravi0531rp/HackerEarth_Auto_Tag_Challenge/readme.md

 test.csv: (3219x1)
 sample_submission

-Image,Class
+#    Image,       Class
 	image0001.jpg,Food
 	image0002.jpg,Attire
 	image0003.jpg,Food
 	image0004.jpg,misc
 	image0005.jpg,Attire
-Evaluation metric

-## Note: To avoid any discrepancies in the scoring, ensure all the index column ('Image_File') values in the submitted file match the values in the provided test.csv file.
+### Note: To avoid any discrepancies in the scoring, ensure all the index column ('Image_File') values in the submitted file match the values in the provided test.csv file.